 Fall 2015 quarter

-How can monsters and witches, figured so closely in relation to animals both in being endangered and dangerous, help us think about climate change, the 6 th great extinction we are currently undergoing, transition, transformation, and adaptation?
-How might these—monsters, witches, and climate change—be tied to social movements and social change?
+How can monsters and witches, figured so closely in relation to animals both in being endangered and dangerous, help us think about climate change, the 6th great extinction we are currently undergoing, transition, transformation, and adaptation?
+How might these – monsters, witches, and climate change – be tied to social movements, political economy, and social change?

-Using these two texts as our focal points, we'll study a wide range of artworks, stories, poems, performances, and essays.
-Students will be introduced to key concepts in Marxist, feminist, economic and post-colonial theory, as well as experimental approaches to contemporary storytelling, including feminist and post-colonial appropriations, and will be invited to rethink the geopolitical underpinnings of inherited conceptions of space and knowledge.
-We will study the changes in the global political economy from early modernism to the present.
-We'll also consider the dominant role that storms, shipwrecks, and other disasters have played in social change by studying canonical and contemporary art, and participate, along with a consortium of other programs in the sciences and the humanities, in shared curriculum focused on climate change.
+Using these two texts as our focal points, students will be introduced to key concepts in Marxist, feminist, economic, and post-colonial theory as well as experimental approaches to contemporary storytelling, including feminist and post-colonial appropriations.
+Students will be invited to re-think the political-economic underpinnings of inherited conceptions of space and knowledge.
+We'll also consider the dominant role that storms, droughts, shipwrecks, and other disasters have played in canonical and contemporary art, and participate, along with a consortium of other programs in sciences and humanities, in shared curriculum focused on climate change.

 Fields of Study

 Offered during: Day and Evening

 |July 22nd, 2014||Peter Bohmer has joined this program; it is now offered to Freshmen-Sophomores.|